Leanardoe/PSTCCJsGame/README.md

 git clone https://github.com/Leanardoe/PSTCCJsGame.git
 ```

-Open a terminal in that folder and run the following command to install dependencies (this will also install PixiJS if it is not already installed):
+Open a terminal in that folder and run the following command to install dependencies (this will also install Pixi, Vite, and Handlebars if they are not already installed):
 ```
 npm install
 ```